logo for organic-pet-digest.com

 1. Keep them away from objects they can chew on or swallow such as plants or toys not specifically made for dogs

-1. Have puppies vaccinated and keep them away from animals that have not been vaccinated
+1. Have puppies vaccinated the right way and keep them away from animals that have not been vaccinated

-1. Keep them on a steady and balanced natural diet
+1. Keep them on a steady and balanced natural dog food diet

-1. Have their stool checked at least once per year – more often if you live in an area known to have worms
+2. Have their stool checked at least once per year – more often if you live in an area known to have dog worms